kimfucious/netlify-forms-formik/README.md

 Without extra setup, submitting a React form when hosted on Netlify will return a 404 error.

-The error can be a bit misleading because, when you look at the code, the form is there.
+This error can be a bit misleading because, when you look at the code, the form is there.
 It should be found.
 So what's happening?!

 The reason is that Netlify's form-bots can't see JavaScript rendered form code.
 It's not that they're doing anything wrong, it's just kinda how things are.
 Thankfully, they're nice enough to have given us a way to work around this issue.

-So in order to get this working, a bit of extra work needs to be done.
+So in order to get this working, there's a few more steps to be done.

 ## Steps to Get Things Working